RESEARCH & INNOVATION

 • Layered model of critical thinking for the AI era (multi-organization working group; in progress)

-• Collaborative intelligence and distributed cognition in education (published, 2025)
+• Collaborative intelligence and distributed cognition in education (ongoing)

-• Optimizing for learning growth vs. mastery verification: ZPD elasticity (published, 2024)
+• Optimizing for learning growth vs. mastery verification: ZPD elasticity (ongoing)

 How We Work

-Research at Learnology Labs happens through partnership.
-Our studies are designed with university researchers, conducted in real classrooms and homes, built alongside technologists, and carried into policy conversations.
+Research at Learnology Labs happens through rigorous Researcher-Practice-Developer-Partnership (RPDP).
+Our studies are designed with university researchers, educators, community members, and other stakeholders, and are conducted in real classrooms and homes, built alongside technologists, and carried into policy conversations.
 These relationships are not add-ons to our research; they are how rigorous, practically relevant science gets done.

 Boston College:

 Thinking and Learning Lab.
 Our closest academic partnership is with the Thinking and Learning Lab at Boston College, directed by Dr. Elida V. Laski, who serves as Senior Research Advisor to Learnology Labs.
 Dr. Laski is embedded in our research from the start, shaping study design, knowledge modeling, and analysis rather than evaluating finished work from the outside.
-Our field studies are conducted under IRB approval through Boston College, and Dr. Laski is a co-author on our published research.
-[PENDING DR. LASKI’S WRITTEN APPROVAL OF THIS PARAGRAPH]
+Our field studies are conducted under IRB approval through Boston College, and Dr. Laski is a co-author on much of our published research.

 Early Learning Coalition of Palm Beach County:

-Our community research partnership with ELCPBC, which serves primarily low-income families in one of the most linguistically diverse counties in the United States, grounds our work in the populations that stand to benefit most.
-ELCPBC was the site of our first randomized pilot study, and our collaboration continues to grow.
+Our community research partnership with ELCPBC, which serves a diverse population of families in one of the most linguistically diverse counties in the United States, grounds our work in the populations that stand to benefit most.
+ELCPBC was the site of our first randomized pilot study, and our collaboration with them continues to grow.

 School Partners:

 School partners.
-Our field research is conducted with school partners across three states, including Seven Arrows Elementary School in California and the Interboro School District in Pennsylvania.
+Our field research is conducted with school partners across three states, including Seven Arrows Elementary School in California, the Interboro School District in Pennsylvania, and the Early Learning Coalition of Palm Beach County, Florida.
 These partnerships let us study learning where it actually happens: in classrooms and family routines, across institutionally and demographically distinct communities.

 Learnology.ai: